review/pics: Paul Simon said goodbye back where it all started, in Queens

 The first encore was highlighted by a breathtaking "Still Crazy After All These Years."
 Sometimes, the crowd raised their voices to sing the refrain, but mostly, you could sense that Paul had almost everyone in a trance.
 After all these years, that song can still give you goosebumps.
 The second encore had the most amount of Simon & Garfunkel at once, with three S&G songs ("Homeward Bound," "The Boxer," "The Sound of Silence"), as well as two songs from 1973's There Goes Rhymin' Simon ("Kodachrome," "American Tune").
 Paul played "Homeward Bound," "American Tune," and "The Sound of Silence" entirely solo, and he made the gigantic field at Flushing Meadows Corona Park somehow feel intimate.
 You could've heard a pin drop during any of those songs, especially during "The Sound of Silence," which closed the night on the evening's highest note.
 When Paul announced this farewell tour, he said, "After this coming tour, I anticipate doing the occasional performance," and the thought I had when I walked out of Flushing Meadows Corona Park last night was how much of a treat it would be if he ever decides to do an entirely solo acoustic show (maybe at somewhere like Carnegie Hall like Neil Young did).
 With everything Paul Simon has achieved during his lengthy career, with his highly impressive multi-cultural band, there's still nothing like Paul Simon alone with an acoustic guitar, playing a song he wrote when he was 23.

-Pictures are in the gallery above.
-Watch some videos and check out the full setlist below.
+Pictures, videos and the full setlist are below.

 Paul Simon at Flushing Meadows Corona Park - 9/22/18 Setlist